amirkhan1088/FaceObject/README.md

 # Face/Object Recognition using Compressed Sensing
 This repository contains files to perform face and object recognition using compressed sensing.
-Primary files are main.m and custom sigma-delta ADC functions to implement three sensing matrices, namely Random Ternary MM, Random Binary MM and Random Bipolar Binary MM, respectively: sigma_delta_RTMM.m,sigma_delta_RBMM.m and sigma_delta_RBBMM.m
+Primary files are main.m and custom sigma-delta ADC functions to implement three sensing matrices, namely Random Ternary MM, Random Binary MM and Random Bipolar Binary MM, respectively: sigma_delta_RTMM.m,sigma_delta_RBMM.m, and sigma_delta_RBBMM.m
+Use the appropriate ADC that implements one of the three strategies discussed above and comment out the other two.
+By default, sigma_delta_RTMM is active in the code, and the other two are commented out.

 The code in main.m utilizes an elementary cellular automata-based pseudo random number generator whose code can be downloaded from the link: https://uk.mathworks.com/matlabcentral/fileexchange/26929-elementary-cellular-automata